 Inspired by Sadie and Lubbe, other young winemakers started making their own Swartland wines, assisted by the ready availability of high quality, old-vine grapes from farmers who were previously selling at rock-bottom prices to co-operatives.

 South African wine was about to enter a really exciting phase.
 The focal point of this was an annual festival, the Swartland Revolution, held each November.
 Suddenly there were dozens of producers making wines with very little manipulation, looking to express the quality of fruit that they had access to.The barrier to entry was low: there was no capital cost involved beyond renting some winery space (or squatting in a friend’s cellar), buying a few used barrels, and paying for the grapes.

-As the region matures and evolves, there is increasing competition for grapes, and some of the big players are coming in and swooping up vineyards; also making a bit of homebrew in rented winery space is cool when you are 25, but when you are 35 with two kids you need a more solid income stream.
+As this South African wine region matures and evolves, there’s increasing competition for grapes, and some of the big players are coming in and swooping up vineyards.
+Making a bit of homebrew in a rented winery space is cool when you are 25, but when you are 35 with two kids you need a more solid income stream.

 The pioneers are looking to the future.
 They have, to some degree, been the victims of their own success.
 Their work has opened a market for those in other regions who are also able to access old vineyards, such as in Stellenbosch, Franschhoek and Darling.

 The Swartland was the ground zero of cool wine in South Africa; now we have the emergence of bright winemaking talent who are sourcing grapes from talented vineyards across the Western Cape.